-- Fork left by the postbox and walk along Moult Road, carrying on ahead along the public footpath when the road turns to a track.
+- Turn right by the post box then, almost immediately, select the left fork.
+This is Moult Road.
+Carry on up-hill and ahead along the public footpath when the road turns to a track.
 Passing the bollards, go into the woods, forking left and crossing a stile to descend through trees to a road.
 Bear right to continue ahead to Combe, forking left by another postbox to climb to Rew.

 - Near the top of the hill, turn left onto the public footpath signed to Soar at Higher Rew.
-Going past the yard, carry on along the green lane beside the barn, bearing left with it into the field.
-Turn right in the field, following the right-hand hedges and then turning right to cross the cattle grid to the junction by the coastguard cottages at Soar.
+Going across the yard, follow the public footpath between the barns and then carry on above the campsite until you enter a field.
+Here you turn right and follow the right-hand hedges up the hill.
+At the top, turn right to go through the gateway and across an old cattle grid to the junction by the coastguard cottages at Soar.
 Carry on along the lane ahead, past the rear of the cottages, to the next junction, with a grassy area on your left above some converted barns.

 - Ignoring the footpath to your left, take the left-hand road beyond it to walk downhill along the drive signed Soar Mill Cove.
-Ignore another footpath on your left by the thatched cottage at Lower Soar, carrying on to where the road sweeps left after the hotel.
-Go left with it briefly, before going through the gate on the right and following the path down the valley to the South West Coast Path at Soar Mill Cove.
+Ignore another footpath on your left by the thatched cottage at Lower Soar, carrying on until the road turns left below the hotel.
+Go through the gate on the right-hand side of the road, and follow the public footpath down the valley to the South West Coast Path at Soar Mill Cove.

 - Turn left on the Coast path above the cove to follow the acorn waymarkers back to Salcombe.
-Climbing out of the cove and dipping into another valley before ascending again, carry on along the Warren to the gap in the hedge at the end of the open access area.
-Fork right beyond it to carry on along the Coast Path around Bolt Head, descending steeply to Starehole Bay.
+Climbing out of the cove and dipping into another valley before ascending again, carry on along the Warren to the gate at the end of the open access area.
+Go through the gate then bear right to head across the field towards the lower gateway, signposted as the South West Coast Path route to Bolt Head.
+Follow the path down around Bolt Head and carry on, descending steeply to Starehole Bottom.